 The children often struggle with eating disorders, addiction, or behavioral problems.

 “A child with behavioral problems is not a bad child; it could be caused by a traumatic childhood or an ADHD-diagnosis,” Kristiina says.

 “As parents, there is no topic more important than the health of children.”
-Read about the Estonian Prime Minister Taavi Roivas message during the opening ceremony of the new Tallinn Children’s Mental Health Centre.
+Read the Estonian Prime Minister Taavi Roivas message during the opening ceremony of the new Tallinn Children’s Mental Health Centre.

 “Life can be shitty sometimes”

-There is a friendly environment at the Children’s mental health center in Tallinn.
+There is a friendly environment at the Children’s mental health centre in Tallinn.
 The art room is filled with paintings, colors, and pencils.
 On the walls, there are colorful traces of a creative therapy session.
 This is where Kathriin (14) likes to stay.